Categories

 There are two reasons for our overall trade deficit.
 First, a strong dollar.
 What does this mean?
 Having moved to Poland from the US, it is easy for me to understand, and most people don’t.
 But I think that a newsman should if he were going to comment about it on national TV.
 Let’s assume the dollar is stronger than the Polish currency, which it is.
 You take a dollar, go to the store and you can buy 3 chocolate cookies – or 3 widgets.

 You take a dollar and hop on a plane to Poland where you exchange the dollar for the Polish currency.
 You go in a store and find you can buy 5 chocolate cookies, or 5 widgets for the dollar’s equivalent in Polish zloties.
 Hey, this is good!
 The dollar is stronger than the Polish currency.
 (This is the reason some retired Polish-Americas move back to Poland – their retirement buys more.)
 Therefore Polish im/exporters, naturally looking for the greatest profit, find that buying from the US isn’t the best deal.
-Better to sell to them.
+More profitable to sell to them.

 In summary, no, the overall trade deficit is not due to Americam inefficiency.
 Just as more Americans in the top half of the ecomony